Azure-Samples/DTDL-Validator/README.md

 urlFragment: dtdl-validator
 ---

+*Status note on 6/9/23: This project is being archived in favor of the examples in the [DTDL parser repository](https://github.com/digitaltwinconsortium/DTDLParser/tree/main/samples/DTDLParserResolveSample), which are more recently maintained.*

 # Introduction
 This project demonstrates use of the Azure Digital Twins DTDL parser, available [here](https://nuget.org/packages/Microsoft.Azure.DigitalTwins.Parser/) on NuGet.
 It  is language-agnostic, and can be used as a command line utility to validate a directory tree of DTDL files.
 It also provides an interactive mode.